KIKC-FM

 KIKC-FM (101.3 MHz) is a radio station broadcasting a country music format.
-Licensed to Forsyth, Montana, United States, the station is currently owned by The Marks Group.
+Licensed to Forsyth, Montana, United States, the station is owned by P&A Media LLC.

+The station went on the air in 1980 as KXXE, a middle of the road station owned by Gold Won Radio Corporation.
+It has been a country music station since 1985, and became KIKC-FM in 1986; it was simulcast with KIKC (1250 AM) from then until 2001.
+KIKC-FM was purchased by NEPSK Inc., in 1987; ownership then passed to Stephen Marks in 1996, and P&A Media in 2024.

 History

-The station began broadcasting in September 1980, airing a middle of the road (MOR) format, and was owned by Gold Won Radio Corporation.
+The station began broadcasting in September 1980 as KXXE, airing a middle of the road (MOR) format, and was owned by Gold Won Radio Corporation.
 By 1985, the station had adopted a country music format.
 On April 1, 1986, the station's call sign was changed to KIKC-FM, and it began simulcasting the programming of AM 1250 KIKC.

 In 1987, the station was sold to NEPSK Inc., along with its AM sister station, for $252,500.
+NEPSK, which also owned television properties in Maine (WAGM-TV in Presque Isle and cable television systems in Aroostook County), was initially jointly owned by Thomas Shelburne III, Peter Kozloski, and Norman Johnson; in 1991, Kozloski took full control.

-In 1996, the stations were sold to Stephen Marks for $300,000.
-In June 2001, the simulcast ended when AM 1250 adopted an oldies format.
+In 1996, the KIKC stations were sold to Stephen Marks for $300,000; he owned them through Miles City Forsyth Broadcasting.
+In June 2001, the AM-FM simulcast ended when AM 1250 adopted an oldies format.

+Stephen Marks died on May 11, 2022.
+Andrew Sturlaugson's P&A Media acquired Marks' Montana and North Dakota radio stations, including the KIKC stations, for $850,000 in 2024.